 - A blood clot in a deep vein, such as a vein in your leg (venous thromboembolism)

 - Decreased bone mass (bone demineralization)

 - Stress due to self-blame, child care issues, and concerns about job loss or finances

-Remember, complete bed rest during pregnancy is typically no longer recommended, except in rare circumstances.
-If your health care provider recommends bed rest, ask him or her to discuss the reasons and if pelvic rest is an alternative.
+If your health care provider recommends bed rest or activity restrictions, ask him or her to discuss the reasons.
 In the meantime, focus on staying healthy and the day you'll be able to hold your baby in your arms.